rdunnUCSD/DSC180A-Q1Project/config/README.md

-Different combinations of kernels and noise can be run by modifying the `script-params.json` file found in the config folder.
+Different combinations of kernels and noise can be run by modifying the `script-params.json`.
 The modifiable tags are as follows:

 `num_train` : int - The number of datapoints to use in the training dataset